TanyaIgnatenko/React-Redux-Training/README.md

 ## Use
-For development build run
+For development usage run

 ```
 npm start
 ```

-For production build run
+For production usage run

 ```
 npm run build